I'm a member

 Printer Friendly Version

-DESCRIPTIONACTH gel (repository corticotropin injection) is a purified sterile preparation of adrenocorticotropic hormone (ACTH) in gelatin to provide a prolonged release after intramuscular or subcutaneous injection.
+Repository corticotropin injection (H.P.
+Acthar Gel) is a purified, sterile preparation of the natural form of adrenocorticotropic hormone (ACTH) in gelatin to provide a prolonged release after intramuscular or subcutaneous injection.
+ACTH is produced and secreted by the pituitary gland; H.P.
+Acthar Gel uses ACTH obtained from porcine pituitaries.
 ACTH works by stimulating the adrenal cortex to produce cortisol, corticosterone, and a number of other hormones.

-POLICYRepository corticotropin injection may be considered medically necessary for treatment of infantile spasms.
+POLICYRepository corticotropin injection may be considered medically necessary for treatment of infantile spasms (West syndrome).

-Repository corticotropin injection is considered not medically necessary for use in diagnostic testing of adrenocortical function.
+Repository corticotropin injection is considered investigational for use in diagnostic testing of adrenocortical function.

-Use of repository corticotropin injection is considered not medically necessary as treatment of corticosteroid-responsive conditions, unless there are medical contraindications or intolerance to corticosteroids that are not also expected to occur with use of repository corticotropin injection.
+Use of repository corticotropin injection is considered investigational as treatment of corticosteroid-responsive conditions, unless there are medical contraindications or intolerance to corticosteroids that are not also expected to occur with use of repository corticotropin injection.

 Except as noted above, use of repository corticotropin injection is considered investigational for conditions that are not responsive to corticosteroid therapy including, but not limited to, use in tobacco cessation, acute gout, and childhood epilepsy.